mulesoft-assets/template-gw-external-oauth2-provider/README.md

 + Anypoint Studio generated Deployable Archive (.zip)
 + Anypoint Studio Project from External Location
 + Maven-based Mule Project from pom.xml
-+ Mule ESB Configuration XML from External Location
++ API Gateway Configuration XML from External Location

 You can find a detailed description on how to do so in this [Documentation Page](http://www.mulesoft.org/documentation/display/current/Importing+and+Exporting+in+Studio).